 1. Develop and prioritize objectives

-Define the objectives of the plan, such as reducing downtime, improving asset reliability, or optimizing maintenance costs.
+Define the objectives of the plan, such as reducing downtime, improving asset reliability, or optimizing preventive maintenance costs.
 Prioritize these goals based on their significance to the organization.

 2. Establish and evaluate key performance indicators (KPIs)